FBI and Hooksett Police Seek the Public’s Assistance to Identify a New Hampshire Bank Robber Who is Armed and Dangerous

 To generate tips from the public regarding the identity of the robber, the FBI and Hooksett Police are using both traditional and social media to publicize the robber’s physical characteristics.
 The robbery was featured on a Boston area television news program on Saturday, December 10, 2011.
 In partnership with digital billboard companies, a photo of the robber is being displayed for one week on digital billboards in Massachusetts, Rhode Island, and Connecticut starting on December 12, 2011.

 The FBI’s 265,000 Twitter followers and 168,000 Facebook friends were notified of the FBI’s effort to identify and locate the robber.
 They were directed to FBI.gov and FBI social media sites to obtain more information about the robbery.
 The robbery is featured in this week’s edition of our “Wanted by the FBI” radio podcast.
 Video of the robbery can be viewed from the FBI’s wanted poster relating to this robbery.
-The sites can be linked to from here:

 The FBI is offering a $10,000 reward for information leading to the charging and arrest of this robber.
 Anyone with information regarding these robberies is asked to call the FBI at either 1-800-CALL FBI or (617) 742-5533 or the Hooksett Police Department at (603) 624-1230.